-Indicator Number Type and frequency Indicate the number, type, and frequency of communication channels by the Ethics Line (e-mail, telephone, online form, app, etc.).
-Indicate the number, type, and frequency of actions implemented to tackle the RRI keys: Integrity, Gender, Open Access, and Public Engagement.
-Indicate the number, type, and recurrence of notifications that can be made via the Ethics Line (suggestions, proposals, queries, complaints, warnings, and reports).
-Indicate the number, type, and frequency of notifications the Ethics Line has received in the last year.
-Indicate the number, type, and frequency of acknowledgements of receipts sent in the last year.
-Indicate the number, type, and frequency of reports the Ethics Line has made in the last year.
-Indicate the number, type, and frequency of investigation procedures for notifications of complaints, warnings, or reports that have been carried out in the last year.
-Indicate the number, type, and frequency of notifications satisfactorily resolved.
-Indicate the number, type, and frequency of notifications that have remained unresolved in the last year.
-Indicate the number, type, and frequency of complaints, warnings, and reports received concerning reprisals against people who have used the Ethics Line.
-Indicate the number and type of RPO/RFO committees or departments with which the Ethics Line has cooperated during the past year (e.g., Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.), as well as the frequency that it has requested collaboration during the last year.
-Indicate the number, type, and frequency of communication actions aimed to report to the RPO/RFO stakeholders on the progress and performance of the Ethics Line (e.g., monitoring report, impact report, web dashboard, newsletter, etc.).
+Indicator Number Indicate the number of Ethics Line communication channels (e.g.: e-mail, telephone, online form, app, etc.).
+Indicate the number of actions implemented to tackle the RRI keys: Integrity, Gender, Open Access and Public engagement (e.g.: Inclusion of the keys in the notification forms).
+Indicate the number of notifications sent in the last year (e.g.: inquiries, complaints, etc.) Indicate the number, type, and frequency of notifications the Ethics Line has received in the last year.
+Indicate the number of notifications sent in the last year (e.g.: inquiries, complaints, etc.) Indicate the number of reports you have completed in the last year (e.g.: Conflict of interest, buying, etc.) Indicate the number, type, and frequency of reports the Ethics Line has made in the last year.
+Indicate the number of investigation procedures for notifications of complaints, warnings or reports carried out in the last year (e.g.: Conflict of interest, buying, etc.).
+Indicate the number of notifications satisfactorily resolved.
+Indicate the number of notifications that have remained unresolved in the last year.
+Indicate the number of complaints, warnings and reports received concerning reprisals against people who have used the Ethics Line.
+Indicate the number of RPO/RFO committees, departments and/or services with which the Ethics Line has cooperated during the past year (e.g., Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.).
+Indicate the number of times that RPO/RFO committees, departments and/or services have requested the collaboration of your Ethics Line.
+Indicate the number of communication actions aimed at reporting to RPO/RFO stakeholders on the progress and performance of the Ethics Line (e.g., monitoring report, impact report, web dashboard, newsletter, etc.).